Naturally Daily

 2. It May Control Diabetes.

-Another study published in 2009 shows safflower could help control glucose level in patients with type-2 diabetes.
+Another study published in 2009 shows safflower could help control glucose levels in patients with type-2 diabetes.

 Besides, this oil is also claimed to prevent diabetes.